elauzel/nand2Tetris/nand2Tetris/Readme.md

 # nand2Tetris
-From NAND gates to a Turing Complete language
+From NAND gates to an assembler, VM, compiler, OS, Turing Complete language, and game